-To restore the factory default configuration settings without knowing the administration password or IP address, you must press the reset button on the bottom of the router following the steps below.
+To restore the factory default configuration settings, press the reset button on the bottom of the router following the steps below.

 - 1. Press and hold the reset button until the Power LED blinks red (about 6 seconds). - 2.
 Release the reset button and wait for the router to reboot.
 The Power LED will blink red three times and then will turn green when the default configuration settings have been restored.